hero media

 Welcome to Hotel Addict, a monthly column where I check into Australia’s best hotels and share what makes them worthy of your wishlist.

-Pulling up to The Ritz-Carlton, Melbourne, someone is already waiting for me.
-“Rachael?" he asks as the driver grabs my bags.
-I’m taken aback by the promptness and personal recognition a level of service I may never get used to.
+Pulling up to The Ritz-Carlton, Melbourne, someone is waiting for me.
+“Rachael?" he asks as the driver opens the car door.
+I’m taken aback by the promptness and personal recognition a level of service I hope I never get used to.
 The tone is set for the rest of my stay, which people have told me to expect will be exceptional.

 It’s exciting that a wave of design-forward hotels has opened in Melbourne in recent years, from the cool 1 Hotel to the stylish Hannah St Hotel, raising the bar for established properties.
 It’s no longer enough to simply exist as a luxury hotel you really need to impress.
 The Ritz-Carlton, Melbourne opened its doors in March 2023 in the heart of the city’s central business district, near the Yarra River and Southbank arts precinct, and immediately asserted itself as the tallest hotel in Australia.